davidtchiu/davidtchiu.github.io/teaching/cs475/proj4/index.md

 4. Now we want to simulate locks being acquired and released by various processes to make sure your implementation is working.

    Your program should input a file containing lock request and deallocation sequences.
-Each line in this file is a 3-tuple: `pid,event,lockid` where `pid` is the ID of the requesting process, `event` can be either `R (request for resource)`, `A (allocation of resource)` or `D (deallocation)`, and `lockid` is ID of the lock.
+Each line in this file is a 3-tuple (tab separated) event that has occurred: `pid event lockid`, where `pid` is the ID of the requesting process, `event` can be either `R (request for resource)`, `A (acquisition of resource)` or `D (deallocation)`, and `lockid` is ID of the lock.

    For instance, the following file sequence:

    ```
-   1,R,1
+   1  R  1
-   1,A,1
+   1  A  1
-   0,R,1
+   0  R  1
-   1,D,1
+   1  D  1
-   0,A,1
+   0  A  1
-   0,D,1
+   0  D  1
    ```

    means: